Yari Montella: 2021

 Following the termination of his contract in Moto2, Yamaha gave Montella a wild-card appearance in the 2021 Supersport World Championship.
-He seized the chance, finishing race one in 10th, and race two in 6th place, in Portugal.
+He seized the chance, finishing race one in tenth, and race two in sixth place, in Portugal.

 2022

 In November 2021, following Montella's good performances in Portugal, Kawasaki announced they signed Montella to ride for the Kawasaki Puccetti team, in the 2022 Supersport World Championship.
-Montella will replace Philipp Öttl, who leaves the team, to graduate to the Superbike World Championship.
+Montella would replace Philipp Öttl, who left the team to graduate to the Superbike World Championship.

 2023

-Montella rides for the Ducati team, Barni Spark Racing Team, in the 2023 Supersport World Championship.
+Montella rode for the Ducati team, Barni Spark Racing Team, in the 2023 Supersport World Championship.

-In tests and qualifying he proved to be fast with excellent bike performance.
+In tests and qualifying, he proved to be fast with excellent bike performance.
 Unfortunately, after an excellent qualifying in Race 1 of the 2023 Phillip Island Grand Prix Circuit, he collided with driver Adrián Huertas, who fell in front of him, cause to a wet race, with heavy rain.
 The race was immediately stopped with a red flag due to this serious accident.
-Accident caused Montella a compound fracture of the right clavicle.
+The accident caused Montella to suffer a compound fracture of the right clavicle.

 2024

-Yari Montella managed to reach 3rd place in the final standings with 7 wins.
+Montella managed to reach third place in the final standings with seven wins.

 Superbike World Championship

 2025–

-After finishing third in the Supersport standings, Montella has the opportunity to compete in World Superbike starting in 2025.
-He will continue to race for the Barni Spark Racing Team and will be paired with Danilo Petrucci.
+After finishing third in the Supersport standings, Montella had the opportunity to compete in World Superbike starting in 2025.
+He would continue to race for the Barni Spark Racing Team and would be paired with Danilo Petrucci.